-Gardenia is a beloved plant, for the very simple reason that few natural scents are as remarkable, evocative and memorable.
-I think if not for this reason, nobody in their right mind would try to grow gardenia outside of a greenhouse.
-Gardenias are a popular gift plant, and almost irresistible when in bloom, but they are notoriously difficult to grow in normal indoor conditions.
+The gardenia (Gardenia jasminoides) is a beloved plant for the very simple reason that few natural scents are as remarkable, evocative, and memorable.
+If not for this spectacular appeal, few gardeners would try to grow high-maintenance gardenias, which are vulnerable to many insects and diseases.
+They are most commonly found in conservatories and greenhouses.
+Gardenias are a popular gift plant and almost irresistible when in bloom, but they are notoriously difficult to grow in normal indoor conditions.
 Nevertheless, even a few months with a blooming gardenia in the house makes them a worthwhile addition to your collection.

 Light: Bright light, but avoid direct sunlight, especially during summer.

-Temperature: Above 60ºF is preferred.
+Temperature: Above 60 degrees is required.
 Avoid cold drafts if the temperature drops lower.

 Soil: Use a non-alkaline soil mix, such as a rhododendron mix.
-They prefer slightly acidic soil.
+Gardenias prefer slightly acidic soil.

 Fertilizer: Feed biweekly with non-alkaline fertilizer.
 A teaspoon of agricultural sulfur in the soil may help lower soil pH.

-Gardenia are acid-loving plants, so they prefer a slightly lower pH.
-With normal potting mixes, this shouldn't be a problem, but be aware of it.
-Aside from cold and inconsistent watering, which will cause bud and leaf drop, the most common problems are insects, especially scale and aphids.
+Gardenias are acid-loving plants, so they prefer soil with a slightly lower pH.
+With normal potting mixes, this shouldn't be a problem, but you should be aware of it when you chose your potting soil.

-A well-tended gardenia will be compact, with deep leaves, and bloom in the late summer, when the nighttime temperatures are above 60ºF and daytime temps are between 75ºF and 82ºF.
+A well-tended gardenia will be compact, with deep leaves, and bloom in early spring to summer, depending on location, when the nighttime temperatures are above 60 degrees and daytime temps are between 75 and 82 degrees.